adamlibusa/task/README.md

+# How to run this thing

+In dev mode:

+    $ npm install && npm start

+To see a production build

+    $ npm install && npm run build && npx serve -s build

 # Chat Bot

 Implement a chat bot as a web application using the [flow.json](flow.json) file as input data.
 You can put more or less effort into certain features to show your interests and strengths.
 Some features can be rudimentary, but every feature should be implemented in the end.